Trump victory shocks global firms reliant on open trade

 And for key sectors, competition will heat up.
 Europe's Airbus and U.S. rival Boeing (BA.N) in the $100 billion annual jet market could become even fiercer with more government lobbying support, adding stridency to efforts to compete for jobs.

-Trump's victory may also raise questions over plans to sell over 200 Western airplanes to Iran under a deal to lift sanctions that the president-elect has severely criticized.
+Trump's victory may also raise questions over plans to sell over 200 Western airplanes to Iran under a deal to lift sanctions that the president-elect has severely criticised.

-Airbus (AIR.PA) is seen close to finalizing a tranche of 17 jets, but needs U.S. approval to complete plans for another 80 or so because the jets are built with many U.S. parts.
+Airbus (AIR.PA) is seen close to finalising a tranche of 17 jets, but needs U.S. approval to complete plans for another 80 or so because the jets are built with many U.S. parts.

-Boeing has U.S. approval to finalize a deal for some 100 jets but Middle East sources say progress has been slow so far.
+Boeing has U.S. approval to finalise a deal for some 100 jets but Middle East sources say progress has been slow so far.

 "It further reduces the prospect of the deals going ahead," Aboulafia said.

-(Additional reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in TOKYO, Euan Rocha in MUMBAI, Anshuman Daga in SINGAPORE, and Jeffrey Dastin in NEW YORK; Editing by Bill Tarrant and Bill Trott)
+(Additional reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in TOKYO, Euan Rocha in MUMBAI and Anshuman Daga in SINGAPORE.; Editing by Clara Ferreira-Marques and Bill Tarrant)

-Ford Motor Co is set to cut about 10 percent of its global employee headcount in an effort to boost profit and its sliding stock price, the Wall Street Journal reported on Monday.

-WASHINGTON New U.S. Trade Representative Robert Lighthizer started work on Monday, vowing to help reverse a "dangerous trajectory" of U.S. trade and making plans to meet with lawmakers over the NAFTA trade deal and attend a Pacific trade ministers conference in Vietnam.